-Another name for kyphosis is dowager’s hump.
+Hyperkyphosis is excessive curvature of the thoracic spine, commonly known as the "dowager's hump.
 Curvature of the spine occurs when the front portion of the affected vertebra fractures and compresses.
 Typically, the posterior side of the vertebra is unaffected, causing the spine to tip forward into a curved posture.

 Weakening of the bones makes a person more prone to bone fractures.
 Because osteoporosis commonly affects bones in the spine, repeated bone fractures in this area can lead to gradual loss of height.
 On average, a person’s height can decrease by two to three inches.

 Osteoporosis is often asymptomatic until a fracture occurs.
 This may present as back pain in varying degrees.
 Back pain, especially in the lumbar area, in patients with osteoporosis is usually associated with a spinal fracture.

 Weakening of the bones in patients with osteoporosis can cause fractures, unrelated to an injury, especially in the bones of the wrists, upper femur, and pelvis.